 IN CAUCA AND TOLIMA, COFFEE IS A CENTRAL AND SUSTAINABLE ACTIVITY

-– Fostering coffee agroforestry systems can create licit, sustainable value for local communities within the peace transition.
-It is an economic alternative to illicit crops, but also to the quick
+Fostering coffee agroforestry systems can create sustainable value for local communities within the peace transition.
+It is an economic alternative to illicit crops, but also a way to reconnect famers with their traditional agricultural practices and ancestral respect of “Tierra Madre”.

 DEVELOPING ORGANIC COFFEE AGROFORESTRY SYSTEMS IS KEY